 Wondering if you have been exposed to COVID-19?

 Accuracy First Diagnostics may be able to help you find out.
-We’re offering COVID-19 antibody testing consult visits at our Gastonia, NC location to service residents in Charlotte, Gastonia, Kings Mountain, and surrounding counties.
+We’re offering COVID-19 antibody testing consult visits through our mobile testing program serving residents in Charlotte, Gastonia, Kings Mountain, and surrounding counties.
 These tests are safe, easy, and as always with Accuracy First, low cost!
 Appointments are required so book your appointment today!

 What to know about Coronavirus antibody tests